 Once the feet are sanitized your nail polish is removed (if you are wearing any) and your nails are trimmed and filed to the shape you want.
 Next, your cuticles are attended to and pushed back with an orange stick.
 Cuticle oil or product may be used in the process.

-They the nail technician will begin to file or remove any dead skin on your feet with a foot file or pumice.
+The nail technician will begin to file or remove any dead skin on your feet with a foot file or pumice.
 If you are seeing a podiatrist or having a medical pedicure the skin may be removed with a blade.
 Once the hard skin is removed your feet are sanitized again and dried with towels.

 A foot massage can take place as part of the treatment.
-Just because no waster is used it doesn’t mean to say that other products are not allowed.
+Just because no water is used it doesn’t mean to say that other products are not allowed.
 Massage oil or lotion can help to soften the skin on the foot and the massage makes the whole process a more luxurious experience.

 Dry Pedicure Kit